 - Operating costs, including rent, mortgage insurance payments, utilities, software

 - Property damage caused by protests that is not covered by insurance

 - Personal protective equipment

 You’ll need to demonstrate how you’ve used your funds to finance payroll and other eligible costs in order to receive PPP loan forgiveness.

 The “covered period” for these loans is eight or 24 weeks after receiving the loan funds.
 Borrowers can chose the covered period length that they prefer.

 How Much Can I Borrow Through the Paycheck Protection Program?

 The goal of this loan is to help businesses pay for their payroll and other overhead costs.
 Therefore, loan amounts can be up to 2.5x the business owner’s average monthly payroll costs, not exceeding $10 million for a first-time PPP loan.

-The U.S. Chamber of Commerce created a helpful guide on how to calculate payroll costs and how loan forgiveness can be reduced.
+The U.S. Chamber of Commerce created a helpful guide on how to calculate payroll costs.